gordonmhy/Jail/README.md

 [Learn More.](https://youtu.be/EtmXwf4Oivs)

 ### Better Design.
 More elegant than ever.
 A revolutionary, beautiful interface is shown on the screen of prisoners.
-It features a timer, fee calculator, and a colored bar, all vividly animated, giving you an incredibly great looking view.
+It features a timer, fee calculator, and a colored bar, all vividly animated, giving you an incredibly great view.

 ### Stay Updated.
 Stay New.
-With Jail 1.1, you never get out of the trend, when your server is up on the internet.
+With Jail 1.1, you never get out of the trend, whenever your server is up on the internet.
 A multi-channel update detector is featured in it.
 And it checks for update on the air automatically.

 ### Start using Jail
-Try out Jail now by installing the latest PHAR file in the plugins folder.
-You could find the recent releases on both Poggit and Github releases page.
+Try out Jail now by placing the latest PHAR file into your plugins folder.
+You could find the most recent release on both Poggit and Github Releases pages.
 Before your first try out, you are advised to go through [Wiki](https://github.com/hoyinm14mc/Jail/wiki).
 You could learn all commands, permission nodes, and usage of specific features there.

 ### Feedback